 Cherilyn Bacon is an American actor-singer who performs on stage, on camera and voice-over, as well as a faculty member at the California School of the Arts and maintains a private voice studio in Woodland Hills, California.

 She offers in-person and virtual lessons and has developed a clientele that travels anywhere from 30 minutes to 2-3 hours to her studio for lessons, coaching and masterclasses in acting and singing.

-She developed, managed and produced the summer musical theatre program that Backstage rated #1 in New York City at Circle in the Square Theatre.
+She developed, managed and produced SINGERS ON STAGE ON BROADWAY, the summer musical theatre program that Backstage rated #1 in New York City at Circle in the Square Theatre.
 It has become Circles summer musical theatre program.

 Cherilyn is a member of the Screen Actors Guild (SAG), the American Federation of Television and Radio Artists (AFTRA), and Actors Equity Association (AEA).
 She has performed under most AEA contracts in musical theatre from Broadway National Tour-Off Broadway-Regional and Small Professional Theatre, Guest Artist, as well as on TV, voice overs, in concerts, commercials and industrials from coast-to-coast.

 Her diverse background makes her uniquely qualified to specialize in vocal technique, combined with acting for singers, song interpretation, audition and studio technique, across the spectrum of styles, from contemporary rock-pop to Broadway and classical.

 She has exclusive permission to teach the DAVID CRAIG ON SINGING ON STAGE technique from his protégé SARA LOUISE LAZARUS, her NYC mentor and coach.